 Switches

 This brings us to switches and a recent fad . . . magic switches.
 My view?
 These represent yet more components to fail.
 Sure, these things work fine - but - only for long as 100% of the components are functioning.
 Me?
-I favor no switches at all, zero components.
+I favor no switches at all - aka, *no* switch to fail.

 So I'd much rather eliminate the switch altogether.
 Then I just use a couple extensions, which means the pilot becomes the switch!
 Believe me, there are a lot of benefits to zero added electronic components (my stock in trade, I know, believe me).
 Note, these DuPont connectors are good for maybe 500-1000 interconnects so every few years toss the extensions and buy new ones.
 Cheap insurance.